Roman military engineering: Mining operations

 Soldiers were used in mining operations such as building aqueducts needed for prospecting for metal veins, activities such as hydraulic mining, and building reservoirs to hold water at the minehead.

 Reactive and extraordinary engineering

-The knowledge and experience learned through routine engineering lent itself readily to extraordinary engineering projects.
-In such projects, Roman military engineering greatly exceeded that of its contemporaries in imagination and scope.
+The knowledge and experience learned through routine engineering lent itself readily to many engineering projects.
+In such projects, Roman military engineering exceeded those of contemporaries in imagination and scope.

 One notable project was the circumvallation of the entire city of Alesia and its Celtic leader Vercingetorix, within a massive double-wall – one inward-facing to prevent escape or offensive sallies, and one outward-facing to prevent attack by Celtic reinforcements.
 This wall is estimated to have been over 20 km long.

 A second example is the massive ramp built using thousands of tons of stones and beaten earth up to the invested city of Masada during the Jewish Revolt.
 The siege works and the ramp remain in a remarkable state of preservation.